scrungus/ZeroTetris/README.md

 ### 3.2.
 Q-learning

-The Q-learning agent implemented by `gym_simplifiedtetris.QLearningAgent` selects the action with the highest Q-value (state-action value).
-Note that this agent struggles to learn as the grid's dimensions are increased (the size of the state-action space becomes too large).
+Due to the curse of dimensionality, this agent struggles to learn as the grid's dimensions are increased; the size of the state-action space grows exponentially.
 The exploration rate parameter, epsilon, is linearly annealed over the training period.

-See [run_q_learning_agent.py](https://github.com/OliverOverend/gym-simplifiedtetris/blob/master/run_q_learning_agent.py) for an example of how to use the Q-learning agent.
+Following the training period, the Q-learning agent selects the action with the highest state-action value.
+See [run_q_learning_agent.py](https://github.com/OliverOverend/gym-simplifiedtetris/blob/master/run_q_learning_agent.py) for an example of how to use it.

 <p align="center">
     <img src="https://github.com/OliverOverend/gym-simplifiedtetris/raw/master/assets/7x4_3_q_learning.gif" width="500">